icopy-site/awesome-cn/docs/awesome/awesome-frontend-gis.md

 - [chronotrains](https://www.chronotrains.com) - Where can you go by train in 8h?
 - [Castlemap](https://thecastlemap.com/) - The world's 2,400 great castles on one night map, built from Wikidata.
 - [Europe Beach Map](https://europebeachmap.com/) - Every notable European beach on one map, with sea temperature, sand and best season for each.
+- [Detourmap](https://detourmap.com/) - 70,343 places worth a detour — ruins, caves, waterfalls, castles and ghost towns — on one world map, built from Wikidata.

 ## 🌐 Web apps
 Plug-and-play geospatial web apps: